CharlieRosander/AI-kursen/Uppgifter/Exam_etl/README.md

 ### 🌐 Additional data sources:
     Integrate more data sources to enhance the quality and comprehensiveness of the weather forecast.

+### 📈 Plotting:
+    The plot can be improved for more readability and better visualization of the data.

 ### 🧑‍💻 Group-members

     Charlie Rosander